 You do not need a large estate to make a legacy gift.
 And you do not need to have everything figured out before reaching out.
 The most important first step is simply starting the conversation.

 No pressure.
 No obligation.
-Just an honest conversation about what matters to you and how Mozaic Senior Life might fit into your plans.
+Just an honest conversation about what matters to you and how Mozaic Senior Life might help you realize your dreams.